ihpannu/100-JavaScript-Projects/README.md

 # 100-JavaScript-Projects
-Build 100 projects in JavaScipt to be proficient in language.
+Build 100 projects in JavaScript to be proficient in language.

 ## Goal